Decide where notices should be displayed

 Ok, we could make this an option - but for users like me, who'd like to see notices in the current buffer, there is still the problem where to display on backlog replay.
 Well, then the status buffer is probably ok...

 #3 Updated by EgS over 13 years ago

 Regarding the backlog issue when displaying NOTICEs on the active channelbuffer (btw: where should it be displayed if your active buffer is a query?):

 I'd save it in the backlog of that channelbuffer aswell.
 When replaying the user should be able to make sense of that NOTICE in the channelbuffer - if not it's not my problem.
 But this fact should at aleast be noted in the options dialog.

 But this leads to a not so trivial implementation issue: how should the core know which buffer is currently beeing displayed by the gui?
 The core could request the active buffer before emiting the Message::Notice but since it's asychronous I don't feel very comfty with this solution...

-#4 Updated by Sputnick almost 13 years ago
+#4 Updated by Sputnick over 13 years ago

 As I said earlier: "...but there is no way for the backlog to know this, since this is a GUI thing... one could always transmit a BufferId back to the core and update the backlog, though.
 Which is not particularly clean."

 So that would be the only possibility I see.
 But the thing is, "current buffer" is not as clearly defined as one might think.
 In particular, what happens if we have two GUIs connected, and they display different buffers?
 Which one should determine the "active buffer" and transmit this information to the backlog?